baylonp/Tyre-Anomaly-Detection/README.md

 As of now, the model works but it is not that good.
 We need to optimize it a bit.
 And we can optimize it by feeding it with better data.
 How do we improve our data?

-Via the python image processing library I could study and enhance a bit more the data quality, showing to the model what were the actual feature it had to be trained on.
+Via the python image processing library I thought of enhancing a bit more the data quality, showing to the model what were the actual feature it had to be trained on.

 My journey through image processing took me to 8 different filters applied to the pictures, to end up with a filter that add the contour of the actual tyre defects to the picture.
 So I had the idea to try to feed this type of picture to the model, a sort of picture on steroid in which the defects are highlighted.